 So it’s easy to see how we can start skipping meals (or falling back on easy, but less healthy options), missing sleep and relying on boosts of energy from caffeine and sugar to get us through the day.

-But none of this is doing our brains a bit of good – as Claire Stone, nutritional therapist and founder of the Healthy Business Retreat explains.
+But none of this is doing our brains a bit of good – as nutritional therapist Claire Stone explains.

 A warning tale about sleep, sugar and caffeine!

 Once upon a time, around 20 years ago, there was a young language student.
 She was fairly good at her subject – German and Spanish.
 She was never going to get a First Class Degree, but an Upper Second was definitely within reach.